 Have you ever had a leaking faucet?
 If yes, you may have been annoyed by the sound that it made.
 Just like the rest of us, University of Cambridge engineer Anurag Agarwal has had enough of the “plink” sound, so he decided to learn what creates the distinctive sound.

-As it turns out, the sound made by a dripping faucet isn’t produced by the droplet itself, but by a tiny pocket of air trapped beneath the water’s surface.
+As it turns out, the sound is not made by the dropley but by a tiny pocket of air.
 Seems weird we are only learning this now, but it’s a mystery that scientists debated for over a hundred years.

 Anurag Agarwal revealed that he started to take an interest in learning about the annoying sound that a dripping faucet made when he visited a friend in Brazil in 2016.
 He shared that his trip landed on a rainy period and he couldn’t ignore the water that steadily dripped through the leaky roof and fell into a bucket below.

 Until recently, no one understood how dripping water makes that infuriating “plink.”

 Anurag Agarwal said in a statement:

 “A lot of work has been done on the physical mechanics of a dripping tap, but not very much has been done on the sound.
 But thanks to modern video and audio technology, we can finally find out exactly where the sound is coming from, which may help us to stop it.”